NASA-AMMOS/BSL/docs/api/00-mainpage.md

 The Dynamic Backend relies on the POSIX.1-2008 @cite IEEE:1003.1-2008 standard for operating system abstraction, and M*LIB @cite lib:mlib for heap-allocated data containers.

+The example default security contexts use the OpenSSL library @cite lib:openssl for all cryptographic functions, including random number generation.
+This allows these security contexts to be FIPS-140 @cite NIST:FIPS-140-3 compliant.

 BSL unit tests use the Unity library @cite lib:unity for test execution and assertions.

+@defgroup frontend Frontend
+@brief Files in the Frontend library of the BSL.

+This provides the abstract APIs used for the BSL service interface and APIs used by Policy Provider implementations and Security Context implementations.

+@defgroup backend_dyn Dynamic Backend
+@brief Files in the Dynamic Backend library of the BSL.

+This is the concrete implementation of a backend using dynamic heap-allocated containers and registries.
+It uses POSIX APIs to provide necessary Host functions for the BSL, and OpenSSL APIs to provide crypto functions for the BSL.

+@defgroup example_pp Example Policy Provider
+@brief Implementation of a simple rule-based policy provider.

+This group contains files used by the Example Policy Provider library included with the BSL.

+@defgroup example_security_context Default Security Contexts
+@brief Implementation of the default security contexts using the BSL crypto API.

+This group contains files used by the Default Security Contexts library included with the BSL.

+@defgroup mock_bpa Example/Mock BP Agent
+@brief Files used in the Mock BPA used for testing.

+The Mock BPA performs whole-bundle encoding and decoding (CODEC) functions, but no other stateful bundle processing.